kmccleary3301/exllama/README.md

+### Notes from author of this fork
+This is a fork of jllllll's python package version of exllama.
+This fork adds simplified llm support for langchain.

+The remainder of the readme is unchanged from jllllll's repository, except for the installation commands.

 ### This is a python module version of ExLlama
 The pupose of this is to allow for one-time building of the CUDA kernels.